Renegade: A Mass Effect/Command and Conquer Crossover

 Assignments came and went, but halfway through 2183, Shepard was recalled from a patrol mission in the Verge to Earth, where she found she had been reassigned to some new secret military project.

 No wonder the colonies grew so quickly.
 Humanity's homeworld was a hellhole of xenoformed green and blue crystal.
 Few wanted to stay on Earth.
 If Tiberium wasn't so damned useful for industry and power generation, the human species might have gone extinct long ago.
-Most of the population in Sol lived on Luna, Mars, or the countless orbitals threaded between them or over the other planets in the system.
+Most of the population in Sol lived on Luna, Mars, Jupiter, or the countless orbitals threaded between them or over the other planets in the system.

 The shuttle turned on a new heading, moving straight for the station, and the porthole turned to show the blackness of space.
 Against the transparent material, Shepard caught a reflection of both of them.
 Pressly, with his short, regulation-length mustache and beard, resplendent in his navy blue, gold-trimmed Naval uniform.
 And Shepard . . . .

 She stared into her own face, vicious scars running across her features, reminding everyone she encountered just how she'd earned her stripes.
 Hard eyes, along with narrow, tight features.
-She'd been told a few times that she was attractive, and had received offers to get rid of the scars, but the livid lines across her face were too important to get rid of.
+She'd been told a few times that she was attractive, and had received offers to get rid of the scars, but the ragged lines across her face were too important to get rid of.
 They reminded her of the price of survival.